-Pasties may be the most popular food in Michigan’s Upper Peninsula, but a few minutes south of the Mackinac Bridge, all of that’s forgotten with pasty shops few and far between.
-Over the past decade, that has changed with a number of new shops popping up across the state with Detroit obviously being one of the hot spots.
+Pasties may be the most popular food in Michigan’s Upper Peninsula, but a few minutes south of the Mackinac Bridge, that’s forgotten with pasty shops few and far between.
+Over the past decade, that has changed with a number of new shops popping up across the state with Detroit being one of the hot spots.
 While people are still getting acquainted to eating pasties in the L.P., there are at least options.

 For the pasty lovers, you already know what a good pasty tastes like.
 For the newbies, some of these shops probably shouldn’t be the first pasty you try.
 If you’re unsure of the pasty quality, peruse the rest of The Pasty Guy website and you’ll find answers soon enough.

 If you can only go to one spot for pasties, Barb’s is the choice.
 While they’re known more for pizza, Barb’s has one of the best pasties in the entire state of Michigan and is on another level than most places in the area.
-Peppy’s is slightly closer to I-75 and may have the cheapest pasties of anyone.
+Peppy’s is slightly closer to I-75 and may have the cheapest pasties.
 M-Brew isn’t great for pasties with the best thing about it being the beer.
 In case you haven’t noticed, most pasty places don’t sell alcohol, especially not craft beer (as M-Brew does).

 Another one of the better pasty shops in Metro Detroit is Uncle Peter’s, which has two more locations in Clarkston and Oxford.
 Clarkston is the

 original spot, but for the sake of this Pasty Trail, the one in Shelby is included.
 The reason to try Uncle Pete’s is that he has a ridiculous amount of options from Buffalo to Spinach & Feta and even Gluten Free ones, which not many can say.
 Still, his beef can’t be beat by many.